ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 You should see the container being started, along with the test itself being executed.

 Look at the _src/test/java/TestContainersTest.java_ file to see the initial configuration and execution phases.
 This test program assumes existence of a docker volume called `varmqm`.
-While many test scenarions will want to start from scratch on each run, reusing the data volume can speed things up if we know the queue manager does not need to be recreated.
+While many test scenarios will want to start from scratch on each run, reusing the data volume can speed things up if we know the queue manager does not need to be recreated.
 Remove the line that mounts that volume if you prefer.